handresen/mariagdkdoc/index.md

 Instructions for authoring can be found [here](http://idratherbewriting.com/documentation-theme-jekyll/).

+### Document authoring setup
+Anyone producing or editing documents for Maria GDK need to set up an authoring environment.
+This will allow editing, document preview, styling changes and publishing.

+[Authoring system setup][authoring_setup]

 ### Document organization
 For detailed  documentation, please select wanted content from the "Content" menu.